-Need more information about Kooch Tour?
-Download Your “Kooch Booklet” Now!
+Need more information about Nomads Odyssey?
+Download Your “Nomads Odyssey Booklet” Now!

 Words are incapable of describing such a fantastic experience; To sense it deeper, please watch this short video:

-We will have a flight in the morning to Ahvaz.
+An early morning flight brings you to Ahvaz.
+We pick you up from the airport.
 After breakfast, we will have a short visit to Ahvaz and Karoon River.
-Then we drive to Haft-Tappeh (excavation site, which consists of dozens of hills) and Chogha-Zanbil (a ziggurat of the Elamite domination era).
-It is time to go to Shushtar, to visit watermills and have lunch in the traditional Mostofi Museum and Restaurant.
-Next, we head to Masjed-Soleyman, the cradle of the Iranian oil industry and visit ͚Nomad Museum͛: a good place to learn about different aspects of nomad͛s life before joining them.
-We will continue the journey to Fath-abad village, to have dinner and sleep.
+Then we drive to Haft-Tappeh (excavation site, which consists of dozens of hills) and Tchogha-Zanbil (a ziggurat of the Elamite domination era).
+In the afternoon, you can tour Shushtar’s historical watermills.
+We will have lunch in the traditional Mostofi Museum and Restaurant.
+You will stay the night in Shushtar.

-After breakfast we will see the village, then drive to Negin Bridge and Shimbar Waterfall.
+This morning, we drive to Negin Bridge and Shimbar Waterfall.
 We will have lunch in a local home which is the last point we have electricity.
 In case we have more free time, we will visit Dezpart Steps.
-In the afternoon we will join the nomad family in the Zardeh Mountain range.
+In the afternoon, we will have 3/4-hour hiking to reach the Nomad’s black tent in Mt.
+Zagros.
+Tonight, under a starry sky, we will have a hot meal & cozy tent to camp to gather our strength for the next day which is the day of KUCH (Migration)!

 As an Iranian girl with Bakhtiari roots, I had this idea that the trip would have little surprises for me, but I was totally wrong.
 This trip was completely a different, authentic and magical experience.
 Spending days with the most honest, original and hospitable people I have ever met in my life really changed my attitude toward them, their lifestyle and the way we are all connected to nature.
 It was also an opportunity for me to face my boundaries and limiting beliefs.
 In addition, a break from the hustle and bustle of the city and spending days between beautiful mountains of Zagros, where the pace of life is really slow, was an unforgettable memory for me.
 The night I spent with nomads under the clear sky is one of the most memorable nights of my life.
 I woke up with the beautiful sounds of bells and I felt as “clear as the air and as young as the morning”!
 I would totally recommend this tour to all people who are seeking new experiences and adventures.